tholonia/the-book/chapters/040-THE_LAWS.md

 <center><img src='../Images/lightning-3.png' style='width:100%'/></center>

 In contrast to the above patterns, we have those created by modern man, which are more like crystalline structures.
-Perhaps this represents the stage that conscious intelligence is at, the *crystallizing* stage, which for the Universe was four billion years ago.
+Perhaps this represents the stage that conscious intelligence is at, the *crystallizing* stage, which for the Universe, was four billion years ago.

 <center><img src='../Images/citychip-2.png' style='width:100%'/></center>